 Added Bonus: Visit the park early one morning to experience the bushland alive with birdlife or visit at dusk to discover bats and possums.

 Distance: 6.4km (one way)

-With its attractive native gardens, beautiful white sand stunning blue water Warnbro Beach provides an amazing backdrop for a hike as your walk up and down throughout the dunes.
+With its attractive native gardens, beautiful white sand and stunning blue water – Warnbro Beach provides a stunning backdrop for a hike as you walkt hroughout the dunes.
 There are a number of different car parks along the coastal trail where you can begin and end your trip if you don’t want to take on the whole 6.4km.

 Added Bonus: Walk the trail at sunset and stop off at one of the numerous look out points to watch the sunset.
 Or take advantage of an early morning walk and dive into the flat clear blue water.

 Rottnest Island is a walker’s paradise with many coastal headlands, inland lakes and both natural and man-made attractions to explore… oh and don’t forget the natural wildlife.